rinah97/testrepo/README.md

-# testrepo
+# Python playground

-## Editing the file
+## image web scraping

-Its a markdown file in this repository.
+dload package download --> If you put url, it just downloads the image directly